sciencePeptideDeck

 Local vs. Systemic Injection for Tendon Healing

-There's an ongoing debate in the peptide community about whether to inject BPC-157 locally (near the injury site) or systemically (subcutaneous, away from the injury).
-Honestly, both seem to work — the peptide has systemic effects regardless of injection site.
+There's an ongoing debate about whether to inject BPC-157 locally (near the injury site) or systemically (subcutaneous, away from the injury).
+Both approaches work — the peptide has systemic effects regardless of injection site.
 That said, some users prefer local injection for acute injuries, arguing the concentration gradient helps.
 For chronic tendinopathy, systemic subcutaneous injection is more practical and still highly effective.

 ⚠️ Warning: Local injection near tendons should only be done with proper technique and sterile equipment.
 Improper injection into or directly through a tendon carries infection risk.
 If you're not confident in injection technique, subcutaneous systemic injection is the safer choice.

-Where TB-500 particularly stands out for tendons is in the remodeling phase.
+Where TB-500 particularly shines for tendons is in the remodeling phase.
 New collagen laid down during the proliferation phase needs to be remodeled — organized into proper fiber alignment, cross-linked for strength, and integrated with the surrounding tissue.
-TB-500 drives this remodeling process, which is why tendons healed with TB-500 treatment tend to have better mechanical properties than those without.
+TB-500 drives this remodeling process, which is why tendons healed with TB-500 tend to have better mechanical properties than those treated with standard care alone.

 TB-500 Dosing for Tendons